 Most of the Trust's income comes from the Department for Education General Annual Grant and Pupil Premium.
-Uncertainties with future national funding formula and changes to how these sums of monies are calculated in the current financial climate, will influence the Trust's budget accordingly.
+Uncertainties with future national funding formula and changes to how this sum of monies is calculated in the current financial climate, will influence the Trust's budget accordingly.